TacoWolf/garden/logseq/version-files/base/pages/how to upload a logseq graph that's synchronized to github pages and also publish it to the internet.md

 		- this will publish your page at `yourusername.github.io/yourrepository`.
 HOWEVER, you probably want custom dns stuff like i've got setup. so you need to...
 -
 - # set up the github repository for custom dns
-	- your [[dns]] provider is gonna have a different setup depending on what their web interface looks like, so i can't help you too much here. but you're going to need a `CNAME` record that redirects to `yourusername.github.io`. that will point that url to github's servers so it will know what
+	- your [[dns]] provider is gonna have a different setup depending on what their web interface looks like, so i can't help you too much here. but you're going to need a `CNAME` record that redirects to `yourusername.github.io`. that will point that url to github's servers so it will know what domain it's needing to serve for that request it just got from your dns rerouting.
 	-